Define custom governance rules using Spectral

 notMatch: /\b(api)\b/i

 First, the rule targets the title property of the info object located at the root ($) of the document with the JSON Path Plus expression $.info.title.
-In then, the function named pattern checks whether the value of the title property doesn't match (functionOptions.notMatch) the regular expression looking for the word "api" in any case (/\b(api)\b/i).
+In then, the function named pattern checks whether the value of the title property doesn't match (functionOptions.notMatch) the regular expression looking for the word api in any case (/\b(api)\b/i).

 Rulesets in Spectral documents

 A Spectral document (often called a ruleset) has a rules property that can have one or more rules.
+Spectral identifies each rule with a key, which can be any JSON-compatible string.

 rules: